sbarzaghialteaup/serialization_error/README.md

 __`Authors` and `Books` entities with `odata.draft.enabled`__
 `Books` table contains a record without reference to the `Author`

+The fiori list display fields:
+- book.title
+- author.city.citizenCount

+Seems a problem related to deep navigation, but only in dev, in production (NODE_ENV=production) there is no problems

 # How to reproduce error
 Screenrecording:
 [recording](https://github.com/sbarzaghialteaup/serialization_error/blob/master/explain_problem.gif)